raphaelmansuy/digital_palace/40-the-impatients_serie/2024-10-03-impatient_investors_roadmap_to_risk_management.md

 In our next chapter, we'll dive into Credit Risk Factors, exploring how the creditworthiness of borrowers can impact your investments.
 Get ready to become a savvy credit risk analyst!

-Certainly!
-Here's the full Chapter 3 on Credit Risk Factors:

 ## 3. Credit Risk Factors